NathanBurgessDev/tabletop-war-game-helper/Dissertation/diss.typ

 ==== Identification

+The tag must also be able to provide a unique identifier for each model.
+The virtual gameboard will know which tag ID corresponds to which operative.

+The method of identification on the tag must need to be functional whilst being occluded by terrain and the model itself.
+Ideally the tag should be able to be identified even if only a quarter of the tag is visible.

+Kill Team's are typically made up of 7 - 14 operatives.
+This means our tag must be able to represent at least 28 different options.

+To do this the following design was chosen:

+#figure(
+    image("images/crunched10.png",width:60%),
+    caption: ([A tag representing the ID: 10.
+The outer ring is split into quarters with five sections within.
+The first section is a high constrast colour to indicate the start of the encoding.
+The four proceeding sections are split into black and white to represent the binary ID of the model.
+This pattern then repeats around the rim of the tag so only a portion of the tag needs to be visible to determine the ID.])
+)

+Using 4 bits for identification allows for 16 different options.
+The first high contrast section colour can be changed to represent which team the model is on.
+This allows for 32 different options, more than enough for most Kill Team games.

+The tag can be scaled to fit the size of the base of the model which is placed over the white circle.
+For this implementation we will use paper printed tags.
+This is a simple and cheap solution that is easy to get consistent colouring with.
+A tag of a similiar design could be 3D printed with indents to paint in the colours.

+Having an outer rim provides two benefits.
+Firstly, it allows for the identification bits to be placed further away from the model, making it less likely to be obscured.
+Secondly, it acts as a barrier to prevent the yellow rim's from touching eachother.
+This is important as hough circle detection can easily mistake two close but separate circles as one, larger circle or multiple smaller circles.

+The high contrasting starting bit (here in magenta) is used to determine the starting point of the encoding.
+From here the system can then read clockwise and anti-clockwise to determine the binary ID.
+It is important to note that the encoding uses big-endian encoding.
+When reading clockwise the first bit we encounter is the smallest.
+When reading anti-clockwise the first bit we encounter is the largest.

+The process to get the encoding is as follows:

+#todo("This should be a flowchart")
+#todo("Should also have a figure showing the resultant image at each step.")

++ Take the circle centers and radii from the hough circle detection.
++ Using the same transformed image as before, but unblurred and unthresholded:
+  + Convert the image to HSV.
+  + Apply a gaussian blur.
+  + Apply a threshold to only show the magenta colour space.
+  + Perform an image dilation to ensure the magenta is a solid block.
+  + Find the contours of the magenta.
+  + Compute the centroids of the magenta.
+  + Find the four closest centroids to each circle center that are within the radius + a constant.

+This will give us the starting positions of each visible encoding quarter for each circle.

+From here we need to get the binary encoding.

+The process to get the binary encoding is as follows:

++ For each circle:
+  + For each starting position provided (magenta centroid):
+    + Rotate the coordinates of the magenta centroid around the circle center to get the coordinates of each encoding bit.
+    + This is done both clockwise and anti-clockwise.
+    + Get the colour of the pixel at each encoding bit coordinate.
+    + If the resultant colour is within the threshold values for white, the bit is 1.
+If it is within the threshold values for black, the bit is 0.
+Anything else returns a NaN value.

+This will give us a circle center, the associated magenta centroids and the clockwise and anticlockwise binary encoding associated with each magenta centroid.

+Now that we have the colour values for each encoding bit in each quarter.
+We need to determine the final ID.

++ For each circle:
+  + Reverse the anti-clockwise readings.
+  + Group the associated enocdings bits lists by their positions in the encoding to create 4 lists (position 0, position 1, etc)#footnote(" for example 1 2 3 4 , 1 2 3 4, 1 2 2 3, 1 2 3 4 would become: [1,1,1,1] [2,2,2,2] [3,3,2,3] [4,4,3,4]").
+  + For each list:
+    + The final encoding bit for that position is the majority bit present.
+  + The final ID is the binary number created by the final encoding bits for each position.
+  + Create an object containing the circle center and the final ID.
+  + Add this object to a list of all the found circles
++ Return the list of all the found circles and their encodings.

+#todo("Again this should be a flowchart")

 == Game Board Representation

+The interface is created using _Pygame_.
+This is a simple to use library that allows for the creation of 2D games.
+It is relatively lightweight and quick to develop with.

+#todo("pygame citation")

+The digital game board represents a 22" x 15" board.
+Which is half the size of a standard board.

+=== Terrain and Operative Placement

+The size of the image will likely be different to the size of the digital gameboard.
+Due to this we need to scale the terrain and operative positions, provided by the tracking system, to match the scale of the gameboard.

+In the case of operatives, the center point of the circle is scaled to match the gameboard.
+As the base size of the model is known, we draw a circle of the correct sized at the scaled center point.
+This keeps our digital representation accurate to the rules representation.

+Terrain is slightly more complicated as it is defined as a series of 2D points to form a polygon.
+The terrain model is represented in mm sizes.
+The gameboard uses 3 pixels to represent 1mm.
+So we scale the terrain by 3x to match.
+We then rotate the terrain model to match the rotation of the tag

+=== Line of Sight

+=== Movement?

-Parallax is a problem that still needs to be addressed.
+// Parallax is a problem that still needs to be addressed.
 Through testing it was found that using a standard game board size, the parallax was too great to expect to locate a rim.
 As a result, we have settled on using a two camera solution.
 This solves the parallax problem by having each camera watch a different half of the game board.

-However, one problem with this approach is that calibration will be needed to ensure that the overlap between the cameras does not cause issues.
+// However, one problem with this approach is that calibration will be needed to ensure that the overlap between the cameras does not cause issues.
 This could be achieved by either calibrating the cameras to the game board, as it will be of a known size, by placing tags on each corner of the board.
 Alternatively the middle of the board could be marked with a piece of tape, or tags on the edges.
 This should then allow for the two images to be stitched together accurately.

 // PROVIDE SOME IMAGE TO DESCRIBE THIS.
 CITE OPEN CV AND MATLAB